Community management & engagement

 Share and do things that interest you.
 Enable and encourage others to do the same.

-Enforce clear community ground rules and agreements.
+Enforce clear community and agreements.

 Make sure people are always learning (including you).